nimrod13/Heroes/README.md

 # Heroes
- Heroes absed on Marvel API and Angular Tour of Heroes tutorial
+ Heroes based on Marvel API and Angular Tour of Heroes tutorial

  This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.